syegulalp/Akilang/language.md

 ## const

 A `const` block is used to define compile-time constants for a module.
-Right now only numerical constants can be defined.
-There is currently no constant folding in the compiler, however, so expressions involving multiple constants are not consolidated into a single constant (yet).

 There should only be one `const` block per module, at the top, but this rule is not strictly enforced by the compiler; it's just good etiquette.